nikola1595/Unity-CSharp-Quiz/README.md

-# Quiz developed in Unity with PHP database interaction
+# Programing quiz developed in Unity with PHP database interaction